How much can be taken from your Universal Credit payments

 If you do not have enough money to live on because of deductions from your Universal Credit payments, you can ask for a ‘financial hardship decision’ to reduce your deductions.

-Universal Credit will consider this if deductions are being taken from your Universal Credit payments for:
+A financial hardship decision will be considered if deductions are being taken from your Universal Credit payments for:

 - repaying Tax Credit overpayments